 “Just curious,” Kyle mumbled.
 He glanced down at his own hands, at the faint blue light lining them.
 It was magic, he knew.
 The ability to see magic had been Ampir’s unique gift...and he’d passed it on to Kyle.
 Most Weavers could only feel magic, as a sort of vibration in their heads.
 “Hey, do you ever see strange blue lights?” he asked.
 His heart began pounding in his chest, and he glanced at his father, who was staring at him with a strange expression on his face.

 “Ah, you've been talking to your mother,” Dad deduced.
 “I used to see them all the time,” he admitted.
 “After the accident, I mean.
 Always at the edges of things, especially myself, or the things I touched.
 My neurologist said it was a result of the bleeding in my brain...that sometimes people end up seeing strange lights or patterns at the edges of objects after a stroke.”

 “Sometimes,” Dad admitted.
 “I stopped seeing them during high school,” he added.
 “In fact, I thought I'd grown out of it until you got older.”

 “What do you mean?”

-"I started seeing the lights again when you were, oh, I don't know, six?"
-Dad shrugged.
+“I started seeing the lights again when you were, oh, I don't know, six?”
+Dad answered.
 “Just around you and the house, actually,” he continued.
-"I still see them, even now."
-He pointed to Kyle's hands.
-"I see blue all around you, and around your backpack."
+“I still see them, even now.”
+He pointed at Kyle.
+“I see blue all around you, and around your backpack.”

 Kyle swallowed, staring at his backpack, at the faint blue light bleeding from its edges.
 Of course his father would only see magic around him...after all, Kyle was the only person on Earth who could produce magic.
 His backpack had absorbed that energy, as had anything else he'd been in contact with, to varying degrees